• Home

 data:image/gif;base64,R0lGODlhAQABAAD/ACwAAAAAAQABAAACADs=

-Films about the future of UK forests
+Films exploring the future of our woodlands

 About Us

-Wood for the Trees is a series about the future of UK forests, from film-maker & outdoor educator Charly Le Marchant and Vastern Timber managing director Tom Barnes
+Wood for the Trees is a series about the future of UK forests, from film-maker & outdoor educator Charly Le Marchant

 A better future for our forests?